 The severity of the keto flu and its symptoms, however, depends on how metabolically flexible you are.
 As an example, the most metabolically flexible people may not experience keto flu symptoms at all, while the least metabolically flexible people may struggle to get out of bed.

 Whether you are metabolically flexible or not, it is important to drink more water, consume plenty of sodium, potassium, and magnesium, eat more fat (especially MCTs), do low-intensity exercise in the morning, meditate every day, and sleep well.
 Doing these six things can relieve the keto flu completely.
+Another very simple way to remedy the keto flu is by taking an electrolyte supplement (our favorite is Hi-Lyte) with your water daily.

 Some things that could be getting in your way while keto adapting are stress, high-intensity exercise, and eating too much protein.
 This is why it is also important to eat the right amount of protein, do low-intensity exercise, sleep well, and meditate to help remedy the keto flu.